Skip to content

 This was the first time that such a high level of commitments had been made by the Australian, state and territory governments and others, raising the possibility of substantial improvement in the health and wellbeing of Indigenous people.

 In November 2008, COAG agreed to the National Indigenous reform agreement (NIRA) .
 This Agreement provides a comprehensive overview of the steps being taken to achieve the Closing the gap targets, including the relevant objectives, outcomes, outputs, performance measures, and benchmarks in the various national partnership agreements (NPAs).

 COAG committed $4.6 billion towards Closing the gap in November 2008; the funds were directed to projects in health, housing, early childhood, economic participation, and remote service delivery.

 The Prime Minister's reports are released annually in early February.
-They outline the progress made in the previous year towards meeting the targets set to close the gap in life expectancy, early childhood, health, education and employment between Indigenous and non-Indigenous Australians.
-The reports provide information on the seven key building blocks identified by the Government as addressing specific areas of Indigenous disadvantage.
+They outline the progress made in the previous year towards meeting the six targets set to close the gap in life expectancy, early childhood, health, education and employment between Indigenous and non-Indigenous Australians.
+The reports provide information on the seven building blocks identified by the Government as addressing specific areas of Indigenous disadvantage.